 A quick pop-in at our local conservatory even brought to fore a growing condition not normally associated with gray leaved plants.
 As I walked in at the bottom level, right in front of me lived a gray tillandsia, an epiphyte.
 Normally, epiphytes live their lives under canopies of trees, however, gray tillandsias can be found in tropical deserts, mountains or tropical arid regions.
 And like many gray foliaged plants, this tillandsia has tiny hairs covering the leaf surface, reflecting back a lightish color.
 In a conservatory greenhouse enveloped by green foliage, at least this tillandsia found a way to be noticed.

 The color of the foliage, is in fact, most often due to the density, color and length of the hair on the leaf.
 Underneath the gray or silver appearance more often than not is a green leaf.
 The chlorophyll in the leaves give plants the green color.
 Gray and silver leaved plants do contain chlorophyll as do nearly all plants.
 In some cases, actual leaf color (hairs not withstanding) may vary as it does in the typical green world.
-For the matter we perceive as gray, it's not easy being green.

 Gray Matter, An Intelligent Choice